onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 It is also about provenance - is the link to the source of information lost or is it available as a part of the picture? integration is about how well different parts/aspects reinforce and strengthen each other and about less contradiction and undermining of each other

+Multicast messages - define a filter and broadcast to a select set of identities.
+Then the recipients can in turn filter the incoming messages based in upvotes for example

 “How/why is this relevant to me?”

 Religion as a service